China orders artist Ai Weiwei to pay $2.4 mln for "tax evasion"

 "They said: 'We're fining the company, not you.'
 But I said: 'Why was my name singled out by the government, at the foreign ministry briefings?'
 But they still said to me: 'This has nothing to do with you.'"

-Rights activists said the charges were a pretext for silencing the artist who has been a fierce government critic.
+Rights activists said the charges were a pretext for silencing the artist who has been a fierce critic of the government.

 "It appears that the government is set to destroy him, if not economically then at least by setting up the stage to later arrest him for failing to pay back taxes," said Songlian Wang, research coordinator for Chinese Human Rights Defenders.